Prep time: 30 minutes

 Serves: 4-7

 I’m SO excited to share this recipe with you.
 In 2019, I was at the height of food restriction.
 I created strange, strict, rules around foods I could have & foods I could not.
 Potatoes were rare, sugar was limited to fruit & dark chocolate, rice, or for that matter, pasta, was totally non-existent.
-Sometimes, it was because those foods genuinely hurt my stomach or made me look 5-months pregnant, other times, it was because I was afraid they’d make me gain weight.
+Sometimes, it was because those foods genuinely hurt my stomach or made me look 5 months pregnant, other times, it was because I was afraid they’d make me gain weight.
 I’m not going to get into the nitty-gritty of why in this post, but I mention these because I’ve reached a point in my life, (& maybe you have too) where I’m tired of having such silly rules around foods.
 So, I’m starting a series called “yep, I eat this now” where I’ll be sharing foods I rarely ate or heavily avoided for years.
 So, here’s recipe #1, Shepherd’s pie.

 Looking back, I find it funny that this dish was off-limits because it’s really just a bunch of whole foods thrown together to make a delicious bowl of comfort.
 But, it was on my ‘no’ list for two reasons (please keep in mind these are thoughts I created in my head based on fear, not on any factual information).
 One, too many carbs from the potatoes, & two, dairy was inflammatory, caused acne, & simply unfathomable back then.